 As long as you do not meet the above 2 exceptions, if during the 10 year period following expatriation you are physically present in the U.S. for more than 30 days per calendar year, you will be treated as a U.S. resident alien and taxed on your worldwide income for that whole calendar tax year.
 Requiring the filing of a resident U.S. income tax return Form 1040.
 Do not count any days up to a limit of 30 days in which you performed personal services in the U.S. for an unrelated employer if either of the following apply: 1) You have ties with other countries- obtained citizenship/ residency of another country after expatriation in which you/ spouse or either parents were born and you become fully liable for income tax in that country or 2) You are physically present in the U.S. for less than 30 days per calendar year during each of the 10 years after expatriation.

 Expatriation Effective Date- *****New effective after June 16, 2008:

-You are considered to have expatriated the latter of the date you relinquish U.S. citizenship or terminate long-term residency.
+You are considered to have expatriated the date you relinquish U.S. citizenship (in part filing the DS 4083) or terminate long-term residency (in part filing the I-407).
 There is no longer effective after June 16, 2008 a requirement to file a Form 8854, Initial and Annual Expatriation Statement, to establish an effective expatriation date.